tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='16'></a>__::math::geometry::calculateDistanceToLineSegment__ *P* *linesegment*

-    Calculate the distance of point P to the (finite) line segment and return the result.
+    Calculate the distance of point P to the \(finite\) line segment and return the result\.

       * list *P*